 50 Vintage Desserts Worth Trying Today

-Known as “floating islands,” this French dessert sends a fluffy meringue sailing across a sea of custard.
+Known as “floating islands,” this exotic dessert sends a fluffy meringue sailing across a sea of custard.
 Our version of the recipe is over 100 years old, an heirloom handed down from a reader’s Russian great-grandmother.

 Hearken back to the 50’s and 60’s, when gelatin and sugar-stuffed molds were considered “salad.”
 Carry this quivering orange mold into the dining room and watch guests’ jaws drop.
 It’s delicious served alongside meat (really), or as a dessert, perhaps with some cool whipped topping.